scarioscia/scarioscia.github.io/_posts/2024-02-04-column-indexing.md

 title: Using dplyr with variable column names
 ---

-The `dplyr` [package](https://dplyr.tidyverse.org/) is extremely useful for data analysis and manipulation.
-The `group_by()` function is particularly useful for viewing, counting, and mutating data based on a given column.
+The `group_by()` function from the `dplyr` [package](https://dplyr.tidyverse.org/) is particularly helpful for viewing, counting, and mutating data based on a given column.
 Sometimes it’s useful to investigate the data based on multiple columns that each describe the data - ideally using a variable defined as each column of interest.
-In `dplyr` we can leverage both base R and `tidyeval` to make this work.
+In `dplyr`, we can leverage both base R and `tidyeval` to make this work.

 To try it, we create a sample dataframe that pairs flower types and colors.
 We'll randomly assign each of the plants as "affected" (1) or "unaffected" (0) by some condition.
 ```